 There are many ways to meditate and it can seem a bit daunting when you first start out.
-It’s usually best to pick a simple technique to begin with, for example, I began meditating many years ago using a candle, visualizing the light from it flowing through me.
+It’s usually best to pick a simple technique to begin with.
+For example, I began meditating many years ago using a candle, visualising the light from it flowing through me.
 Another very simple method is just sitting quietly, putting your hands on your chakras and sending healing thoughts to them.

-Mantras (or words and word phrases) are very good, they focus the mind very well.
-You can also meditate on a soothing word such as love or peace.
-Or you may use a phrase such as ‘God is Love’, like I do now as I was taught by my Spiritual teacher.
+Mantras, such like words and word phrases, are very supportive when meditating, they focus the mind very well and help to get into a meditation flow.
+You may use a phrase such as ‘God is Love’ or ‘I’m happy, I’m love, I’m light’ like I do now as I was taught by my Spiritual teacher.

-A common simple meditation practice is also focusing on your breath, watching and guiding the breath flowing in and out and through your body.
+An also very common and easy to use meditation practice is focusing on your breath, watching and guiding the breath flowing in and out and through your body – combining watching and being aware of your breath and using a mantra is a very powerful method.

-When I first started I was incredibly tense in my body and my mind was very active, every time I meditated I could already feel the benefit even after a short period of time.
+When I first started out, I was incredibly tense in my body and my mind was very active.
+Every time I meditated I could feel the benefit, even after a short period of time.
 As my body and mind began to relax more and more, the tension and the strong recurring headaches I suffered from began to ease.

 I have been meditating ever since!